keu/docs/software/deploy-nfs.md

 description: Push DAGs to an Airflow Deployment on Astronomer Software using an external NFS volume.
 ---

-## Overview

 Starting in Astronomer Software v0.25, you can use an external [Network File System (NFS) Volume](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) to deploy DAGs to an Airflow Deployment on Astronomer.

 Unlike [deploying DAGs via the Astro CLI](deploy-cli.md), deploying DAGs to an NFS volume, such as Azure File Storage or Google Cloud Filestore, does not require rebuilding a Docker image and restarting your underlying Airflow service.
 When a DAG is added to an NFS volume, it automatically appears in the Airflow UI without requiring additional action or causing downtime.

+## Implementation Considerations

-This guide provides the necessary setup for connecting an NFS volume to Astronomer as a DAG deploy option.
-Some considerations before completing this setup:
+Consider the following before completing this setup:

 - You can configure NFS volumes only to deploy DAGs.
 To push dependencies or other requirements to your Airflow Deployment, you'll need to update your `requirements.txt` and `packages.txt` files and deploy using the [Astro CLI](deploy-cli.md) or [CI/CD](ci-cd.md).
 For more information on pushing code to your Airflow environment, see [Customize images](customize-image.md).
 - If you configure an NFS volume for an Airflow Deployment, you can't use the Astro CLI or an Astronomer service account to deploy DAGs .
 These options are available only for Deployments configured with an image-based deploy mechanism.